This Is My Story

 was not a drunkard or fornicator or drug addict and so forth.
 In other words, it was not carnal rebellion.

 It was intellectual rebellion: Biblical truths were questioned,

 I did not embrace the false doctrine of once saved, always saved to delude myself that a spark of faith would keep me from eternal

-I lost a job opportunity in London, it sent me spiraling downward
+I lost a job opportunity in London, England, it sent me spiraling downward

 into the depths of despair.
 This great blow quenched my last spark of faith.